Course Outline:

 - Emerging architectures: Reformer, Longformer, and multi-modal LLMs.

-Module 2: Data Collection and Preparation for LLM Training
+Module 7: Data Collection, Retrieval and Preparation for LLM Applications

 Objectives: